 Take advantage of nap pods

-If you’re looking for a quiet place to take a quick snooze, there are nap pods available to students on campus.
-Students can visit the Recreation Center or the Wellness Suite at Wardenburg Health Center, which will be opening in early October.
+If you’re looking for a quiet place to take a quick snooze, there are nap pods available to students at the Recreation Center and on the third floor of Wardenburg Health Center in the new Wellness Suite.

 The pods provide a safe and quiet space to get in a quick power nap.
 Each pod is equipped with a gentle sleep and wake cycle, built-in speakers with a relaxing music selection and custom light displays.
 Naps are automatically programmed for 20 minutes—the optimal time for a midday reset.